|

 a simple one – known as Enigma Stepping – in which

-pawls and levers are used to advance the wheels, and a more advanced one,
+pawls and levers are used to advance the rotors, and a more advanced one,

-in which cog wheels are used to drive the wheels.
+in which cog wheels are used to drive the rotors.
 Only machines in the

-the simpler (and cheaper) Enigma Stepping, which has a
+the simpler (and cheaper) Enigma Stepping, which suffers from the

 double stepping anomaly (see below).